Feds accused Georgia sheriff of civil rights violations

 “Chair,” Hill responded.

-The boy was strapped into a restraint chair for several hours on Hill’s orders despite having complied with authorities during his arrest, the indictment says.

-A man arrested in April 2020 after a domestic disturbance with possible drug use who pretended to pass out and then walked out of a hospital after refusing treatment and was uncooperative with arresting officers.
-He was not combative and posed no threat once he arrived at the jail, but Hill ordered him strapped into a restraint chair for several hours, the indictment says.
+A man arrested in April 2020 after a domestic disturbance with possible drug use pretended to pass out and then walked out of a hospital after refusing treatment and was uncooperative with arresting officers.
+He wasn’t combative once he arrived at the jail.

-While that man and the 17-year-old boy were strapped into restraint chairs near each other, Hill berated, the indictment says.
+Hill berated him and the teen while they were strapped into restraint chairs near each other, the indictment says.

-After a man had a dispute in April 2020 with a Clayton County sheriff’s deputy over some landscaping work he’d done for the deputy in Butts County, Hill called the man to ask why he was harassing the deputy.
-The man responded that the deputy should pay his bill and used an obscenity.
+Also in April 2020, Hill called a man who’d had a dispute with one of his deputies over landscaping work he’d done for the deputy in Butts County.
+When Hill asked why the man was harassing the deputy, the man used an expletive and said the deputy should pay his bill.

-Unsure it was actually Hill who had called, the man called back several times using FaceTime.
-When Hill finally answered and removed a mask he was wearing.
+Unsure it was actually the sheriff, the man called back several times using FaceTime until Hill answered and removed a mask he was wearing.
 Hill then texted the man to warn him not to text or call anymore.
 The man responded by text, “so this is Victor Hill correct.”
 Hill again warned him by text not to call or text anymore.

 Hill then instructed a deputy the next day to take out a warrant for harassing communications and then texted the man to tell him to turn himself in, the indictment says.
 Hill then sent a fugitive squad armed with handguns and AR-15 rifles to try to arrest the man on the misdemeanor charge, the indictment says.

-The man hired a lawyer and turned himself in and was strapped into the restraint chair for several hours, the indictment says.
+The man hired a lawyer and turned himself in.

+Hill has been controversial since he first became sheriff in Clayton County, just south of Atlanta.

+He fired 27 deputies on his first day in office in 2005 and used a tank owned by the sheriff’s office during drug raids as part of a tough-on-crime stance adopted in his first term.